Snap Send Solve: Awards

+Partnerships and Community Usage

 Usage of Snap Send Solve by the community has grown over time.
 In 2018, it was reported that councils in New South Wales received 14,758 reports for parking issues.
 In January 2020 it was reported that Victorians had made 104,164 reports using Snap Send Solve, with the most popular incident categories being rubbish, graffiti and parking.

 Snap Send Solve is featured and recommended as an official contact method of many councils and other authorities around Australia and New Zealand including: